Routing Queries to Data Sources

 Routing queries to tools

-Let’s ask the agent a few questions, starting with one about the Embed endpoint.
+Let’s ask the agent a few questions, starting with this one about the Embed endpoint.

-Because this concerns a specific feature, the agent decides to use the search_developer_docs tool (instead of retrieving from all the data sources it’s connected to).
+Because the question asks about a specific feature, the agent decides to use the search_developer_docs tool (instead of retrieving from all the data sources it’s connected to).

 It first generates a tool plan that describes how it will handle the query.
-Then, it generates a call to the search_developer_docs tool with the associated query parameter.
+Then, it generates tool calls to the search_developer_docs tool with the associated query parameter.

 The tool does indeed contain the information asked by the user, which the agent then uses to generate its response.